Eric-Alain/clean-lines/src/pages/galleries/demo-1.md

     - https://res.cloudinary.com/dky5oko1h/image/upload/v1635866302/Clean%20lines%20/Gallery%20one/about_b5ced1.jpg
   description: Galleries source their images from Cloudinary.
 The Lightbox
-    component modifies the URLs to add some parameters to the link in order to optimize deliver and performance before using a third-party (react-grid-gallery.js) component to actually build the grid.
+    component modifies the URLs to add some parameters to the link in order to optimize delivery, format and performance before using a third-party (react-grid-gallery.js) component to actually build the grid.
+Images sourced from Cloudinary are delivered in webp format.
 ---